Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 `exit` forces the program to exit.
 An optional message can be given, which will be passed to the program.

+### `filename` function

+`filename{string, string}`

+`filename` returns a part of a file path.
+The first argument is a string specifying the part of the path to return.
+The second argument is the file path.

+The following parts are possible:

+- `dir`: The directory part of the path.
+- `name`: The file name part of the path.
+- `ext`: The extension.
+- `base`: The file name without the extension.
+- `fext`: The format extension, as determined by `schemes.GuessFileExtension`.
+- `fbase`: The file name without the format extension.

 ### `filter` function